bpei1989/EasyTesting/README.md

 # EasyTesting
-A test helper package, which can make develop automated test cases much more easier.
+A test helper package, contains the widely used code in test automation, including the http, webservice, multithread, common utils etc.